arp242/arp242.net/_posts/2016-09-04-yaml_probably_not_so_great_after_all.markdown

 			   title: "Edit title"
 			   body: "Edit body"

 This still looks okay, right?
 But what if this file has 100 lines?
 Or 1,000 lines?
-It is very difficult to see "where" in the file you are because it may be off the screen.
-You’ll need to scroll up, but then you need to keep track of the indentation, which can actually be pretty hard even with indentation guides, especially since 2-space indentation is the norm and [tab indentation is simply forbidden][faq][^2].
+It is difficult to see "where" in the file you are because it may be off the screen.
+You’ll need to scroll up, but then you need to keep track of the indentation, which can be pretty hard even with indentation guides, especially since 2-space indentation is the norm and [tab indentation is forbidden][faq][^2].

-I’ve been programming Python for over a decade, so it’s not like I’m not used to significant whitespace, but sometimes I’m still struggling with YAML.
-In Python, the drawbacks and loss of clarity are usually contained by not having functions that are several pages long, but data or configuration files have no such natural limits to their length.
+I’ve been programming Python for over a decade, so I’m used to significant whitespace, but sometimes I’m still struggling with YAML.
+In Python the drawbacks and loss of clarity are contained by not having functions that are several pages long, but data or configuration files have no such natural limits to their length.

 For small files this is not a problem; but it really doesn’t scale well to larger files.

 It’s pretty complex
 -------------------

-YAML may seem ‘simple’ and ‘obvious’ at a glance, but it’s actually not.
+YAML may seem ‘simple’ and ‘obvious’ at a glance, but turns out it’s not.
 The [YAML spec][yaml-spec] is 23,449 words; for comparison, [TOML][toml-spec] is 838 words, [JSON][json-spec] is 1,969 words, and [XML][xml-spec] is 20,603 words.

 Who among us have read all that?
 Who among us have read and *understood* all of that?
 Who among of have read, *understood*, and **remembered** all of that?